Blue – Green Algae

 BY MOUTH:

-- For high blood pressure: 2-4.5 grams of blue-green algae per day has been used.
+- For high cardiovascular health: 2-4.5 grams of blue-green algae per day has been used.

 Blue – Green Algae Supplements Frequently Asked Questions